Eclipse openDuT

 If you want to use CARL and its components on a separate machine, i.e. a Raspberry PI or any other machine, this guide will show all necessary steps, to get CARL up and running.

-- Install Git, if not already installed and checkout OpenDuT repository
+Install Git, if not already installed and checkout the openDuT repository:

-The secrets which were created during the firstdocker compose
+The secrets which were created during the firstdocker composecommand can be found in.ci/deploy/localenv/data/secrets/.env.
+Domain names are configured in environment file.env.development.

 If everything worked and is up and running, you can follow the EDGAR Setup Guide.